Photo by RikkisRefuge Other / BY

 Option 3: Alternative Places to Shop

 A music store can seem like a magical place – there are so many instruments to look at and play!
 The magic might stop in its tracks after looking at the price tags, though.
-Sometimes there are far more affordable instruments on online stores such as Amazon, Overstock or Musician’s Friend.
+Sometimes there are far more affordable instruments on online stores such as Overstock or a Musicians Favorite Sweetwater.

 Another piece of advice is to buy for the quality of the hobby – not the instrument.
 Meaning that if your child is just wanting to dabble at playing guitar, start out by getting them a less expensive one.
 As a love for playing grows, you can “upgrade” in a sense to a better quality instrument.

 Even after searching an online store, you can still look at secondhand shops!
 What’s better than an instrument with a rich history, right?
 A handful of places you can look for a secondhand instrument include sites like Craig’s List, Music Go Round and Hobgoblin Music.

 If you can’t afford to pay a large amount up front, you can ask to break up the cost into monthly payments.
 It’s a great way to encourage your child’s hobby without stressing about the money.